 Before we get too deep into this, let’s define a term that you will hear a lot about this summer — Reserve Margin.
 Reserve Margin is the difference between the amount of power generation capacity that is available, versus the amount of power demand that is expected.

-To ensure system reliability, ERCOT likes to maintain a 13.7% reserve margin, or 13.7% more generation capacity than they think the state will use.
+To ensure system reliability, ERCOT, the Electricity Reliability Council of Texas, likes to maintain a 13.7% reserve margin, or 13.7% more generation capacity than they think the state will use.
 This allows for the impact of hotter than expected temperatures, which would spike demand.

 In 2018 we had a similar scenario.
 In December 2017, the projection for summer 2018 was a reserve margin of 8%.
 Market forces being what they are, increased demand and lower reserves led to a 25% increase in the number of instances wholesale electricity prices were higher during June to August 2018, compared to the same months of 2017.
 Retail energy prices began dropping by mid-August ’18, based on a milder than expected weather.

 Bottom line?
-It’s gonna be tight.
-ERCOT, the Electricity Reliability Council of Texas, projects that the peak load forecast (total expected usage, at our highest level of demand) for summer 2019 is expected to be 74,853 MW.
-That’s even higher than the all time system-wide peak demand record of 73,473 MW set July 19, 2018 between 4 and 5 p.m.
+Based on early market indicators January – May 2019, we expected it was going to be tight.
+ERCOT projected that the peak load forecast (total expected usage, at our highest level of demand) for summer 2019 was expected to be 74,853 MW.
+That’s 1,300 MW higher than the all time system-wide peak demand record of 73,473 MW set July 19, 2018 between 4 and 5 p.m.
+And, this summer projection assumes normal summer conditions using data from 2006-2017.

-Market Changes will Drive Prices Up — Impact of ORDC
+Market Changes Were Expected to Drive Prices Up — Impact of ORDC

-In addition to tight reserve margins, a change in the market, announced January 17, 2019, will also serve to drive prices up.
+In addition to tight reserve margins, a change in the market, announced January 17, 2019, was also expected to drive prices up.
 The loss-of-load probability used in determining the Operating Reserve Demand Curve will increase in both 2019 and 2020.

 The Operating Reserves Demand Curve or ORDC is a mechanism to ensure that generators are compensated to increase supply when reserves get tighter.